-Applications for this course are currently being accepted on the GTAP website through February 15.
-Demand for this course is very high; therefore, we strongly encourage early application.
+Applications for this course are currently being accepted on the GTAP website through February 28.
+Demand for this course is high; therefore, we strongly encourage early application.
 Please note that application does not guarantee acceptance.

 The registration fee for this course is $4,000 USD.
 This fee includes seven days of onsite, individualized instruction in the form of lectures and labs as well as distance-learning prior to the onsite course.
 The course registration fee also includes daily coffee breaks, six lunches, two receptions and one dinner.

-A limited number of fellowships may be available to students working on, or who are interested in, learning and applying CGE modeling to inform policy debates regarding the most pressing questions related to global economic analysis.
-The fellowships will cover $2,500 towards the registration fees, reducing the amount owed by the recipient to $1,500.
+A limited number of fellowships may be available to current students working on, or who are interested in, learning and applying CGE modeling to inform policy debates regarding the most pressing questions related to global economic analysis.
+The fellowships will cover $2,500 towards the registration fees, reducing the amount owed by the recipient to $1,500 USD.